-The produce in The GrowHaus store largely come from the farms housed at The GrowHaus — a hydroponics farm, an aquaponics farm and several other small-scale ag operations.
+The produce in The GrowHaus store largely come from sources other than the farms housed at The GrowHaus — a hydroponics farm, an aquaponics farm and several other small-scale ag operations.
 The hydroponics farm holds 5,000 square feet of growing space and produces about 1,200 plants per week, and the aquaponics farm is about 3,200 square feet that produces nearly 1,000 plants per week, as well as cultivates fresh fish.
 The GrowHaus is also home to a micro mushroom farm, chickens and more.

 Some of the products from these farms go straight into the market or into other community-based efforts, such as a weekly cooking class, food boxes or home deliveries for those with limited mobility, and some are sold to other area markets or restaurants to help support the organization’s operations.